CNC Machined Tooling

 Parting line match, fasteners, framing and surface finish

-The parting line matching process is more accurate than a fabricated and cast tool because the location is programmed into the tooling design.
-The fastening, framing and surface finish is similar to the other tooling processes.
+The parting line matching process is more accurate than a fabricated and cast tool because the location is programmed into the tooling design. in addition, the fastening, framing and surface finish is similar to the other tooling processes.
 However, CNC tools are able to maintain a more durable polished finish when required.